New Jersey Hit and Run Laws: Penalties, Statutes, and Your Rights

 If the Driver Cannot Report

-If the driver is physically incapable of giving notice or filing a report, and there was another occupant in the vehicle capable of doing so, that occupant must fulfill the reporting requirements.
+If the driver is physically unable to give notice or file a report, and another occupant in the vehicle is capable of doing so, that occupant must fulfill the reporting requirements.

 Under NJSA 2C:12-1.1, knowingly leaving the scene of an accident that results in serious bodily injury is a third-degree crime.
 "Serious bodily injury" means any injury that:

-Penalties for a third-degree crime include 3 to 5 years in prison and fines.
+Penalties for a third-degree crime: 3 to 5 years in prison and fines up to $15,000.

 Vehicular Manslaughter and Assault by Auto